 Just as we poked the plastic bag with our finger, we are poked by the behaviour, actions and spoken words of our outer world.
 As a result, our inner emotional world is set in motion.
 Our own states, our past experiences, our own thought concepts and self-doubts, discomfort, expectations, hopes and fears are nudged and begin to move wildly within us.
 And even if I poke the "water bag rabbit" just once, it continues to wiggle for quite a while.

 This example visualizes, in a slidely odd way, that everything you ever feel, is inside of you.
 It’s not inside you partner, nor your friend or family member.
 It is within you.
 Consequently, you are responsible for what is wobbling inside you.
-So, the next time you take something person and project your experiences onto your external environment, imagine that you are a water-filled bag that has just been nudged.
+So, the next time you project your experiences onto your external environment, imagine that you are a water-filled bag that has just been nudged.
 This means, that you try to not take the crumbs on the countertop personally, because chances are they're just the remnants of the peanut butter sandwich making scene.
-What you make of it inside is your narrative - it takes place in inside of you - and therefore may very well be disconnected from the other person's actions and behaviour.
+What you make of it inside is your narrative - it takes place inside of you - and therefore may very well be disconnected from the other person's actions and behaviour.

 After all, it's not just you who is a human plastic bag filled with water, but everyone around you as well.
 We are water-filled sacks that keep bouncing into each other, poking each other, roll over each other, bounce off each other and lean onto each other and as a consequence of that the water inside starts to wobble.